Ailer-h/library_of_alexandria/README.md

 # THIS PROJECT IS STILL A WORK IN PROGRESS
-This project is a reading tracker, aiming to solve a problem of not having enough data on your reading periods.
+This project is a reading tracker, aiming to solve the problem of not having enough data on your reading periods.

 ## Used technologies.